Alsop en le Dale railway station: The line

 The descent to Alsop was through Cold Eaton Cutting, 60 ft deep and 3/4 mi long, requiring the removal of 300,000 LT of limestone.

 Two years after the line opened, a train of six-wheeled carriages became derailed by snow and was marooned for three days, during which time the crew were given hot food and drinks by local farmers.

 In common with the other stations on this line, the platforms and buildings were of timber construction.
 From Parsley Hay to Ashbourne the line was single with passing loops at the stations, though provision was made for doubling which never occurred.

 Regular passenger services ended in 1954, though excursions continued until 1963.
 Freight continued until October of that year, the track to Ashbourne finally being lifted in 1964.

 Nottingham High School used the station shortly after its closure in the mid 60's as a geography field centre, using the station buildings as accommodation for the students.

 The site today

+The station was demolished after closure and later the site became a car park.
 The track bed from Ashbourne to Parsley Hay was acquired by Derbyshire County Council and the Peak District National Park in 1968 for a cycle and walking route.
 This, the Tissington Trail, was one of the first of such ventures in the country.
 Later, Ashbourne Tunnel was acquired by Sustrans.